BinomialLLC/basis_universal/shader_deblocking/README.md

 to add deblocking filter awareness to our ASTC/XUASTC/etc. encoders.

 Note: We're amazed the GPU hardware vendors haven't implemented this feature directly in silicon yet.
 It's obviously extremely useful, even necessary at the largest ASTC block sizes.
+This is a form of "GPU texture compression-aware shading" or "GPU format-informed reconstruction".

 ## Running the Sample